 - 1. Preventing Bullying and Harassment in the Field, AGI Webinars - 2.
-Field Trips for All: Accessibility and Inclusivity for Students with Disabilities, AGI Webinars - "Ten Steps to Protect BIPOC Scholars in the Field," Eos, November 2020 - 5.
+Field Trips for All: Accessibility and Inclusivity for Students with Disabilities, AGI Webinars - 3.
+"Ten Steps to Protect BIPOC Scholars in the Field," Eos, November 2020 - 4.
+"To Support LGBTQ+ Researchers Doing Fieldwork, 'an Eye Toward Safety' Is Key," Science, February 2023 - 5.
 Women on Arctic Fieldwork, APECS Webinars, November 2021